ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 ```python
 "thon" in "Python"
 ```
-(Imagine reading it like a question...)

-So if we ask: *"thon" in "Python"?*, the answer is yes (or True), because the letters "thon" appear in the word "Python".
+If you imagine reading it like a question, if we ask: *"thon" in "Python"?*, the answer is yes (or `True`), because the letters "thon" appear in the word "Python".
 If we wrote:

 ```python
 "xyz" in "Python"
 ```
-we would get False, because those letters are not in the word "Python".
+we would get `False`, because those letters are not in the word "Python" in that order.

 Python syntax has many more similarities with natural languages, and we will discover more throughout this tutorial.
 Hopefully this will make learning the Python language more intuitive (and fun, as we can compare it to human languages (well, English...)).